 When it comes to your CV, you may want to avoid including a picture.
 The phenomenon known as unconscious bias means that the person reviewing your CV may make a snap judgment based on any visual imagery.
-If HR professionals and recruiters are not trained in avoiding this pitfall, it could mean that they will make assumptions about your background, personality and personal experience without having any concrete evidence.
+If HR professionals and recruiters are not trained in avoiding this pitfall, it could mean that they'll make assumptions about your background, personality, and personal experience without having any concrete evidence.
 It's so much easier to leave it out.

 It's not what you say, it's how you say it

 It's all about getting your personality across.
-You should refer to yourself in the first person (e.g. 'I am a…') and explain your job and experience in a casual manner.
+You should refer to yourself in the first person (e.g. "I am…") and explain your job and experience in a casual manner.
 You could even spice things up a little and add the odd cheeky joke here and there.
 There's no harm in it on LinkedIn!